 (d)(1)(i) Type of Financial Statement Opinion Unqualified (d)(1)(ii) Were there any material control weakness conditions reported at the financial statement level (GAGAS)?
 No (d)(1)(ii) Were there any other reportable control weakness conditions reported at the financial statement level (GAGAS)?
 No (d)(1)(iii) Was there any reported material noncompliance at the financial statement level (GAGAS)?
 No (d)(1)(iv) Were there any material internal control weakness conditions reported for major federal programs?
 No (d)(1)(iv) Were there any other reportable internal control weakness conditions reported for major federal programs?
 No (d)(1)(v) Type of Major Programs' Compliance Opinion Unqualified (d)(1)(vi) Are there any reportable findings under § .510?
-No (d)(1)(vii) Major Programs (list): CFDA #84.010 - Grants to Local Educational Agencies (ESEA Title I) (d)(1)(viii) Dollar Threshold: Type A\B Programs Type A: > \$ 300,000 Type B: all others (d)(1)(ix) Low Risk Auditee?
+No (d)(1)(vii) Major Programs (list): CFDA #84.010 - Grants to Local Educational Agencies (ESEA Title I) CFDA #84.027 Special Education Grants to States (IDEA Part B) (d)(1)(viii) Dollar Threshold: Type A\B Programs Type A: > \$ 300,000 Type B: all others (d)(1)(ix) Low Risk Auditee?
 No